-With this ablation, we wish to quantitatively and qualitatively show how disentanglement is effective in extracting task labels from the underlying data structure.
+\paragraph{How important is the disentangled representation for auxiliary task discovery?} This experiment aims to show how disentanglement effectively extracts task labels from the underlying data structure.
 On the \faces{} dataset, we compare the auxiliary task generated by \detaux{} with the auxiliary task resulting from the clustering on the latent space of an autoencoder that only learns to reconstruct.
-Without the disentanglement, HPS can only reach 0.9 accuracy, worse than the 0.915 obtained by STL, revealing that performing auxiliary task mining on the entangled autoencoder space does not provide helpful information.
-In Figure~\ref{fig:ablation_1}, we compare the projected messy clusters created from the entangled representation \textit{(a)} and the clear grouping obtained in the disentangled representation space \textit{(b)}.
+Without disentanglement, MTL-HPS can only reach 0.9 accuracy, worse than the 0.915 obtained by STL.
+This reveals that performing auxiliary task mining on the entangled autoencoder space provides a less informative auxiliary task to the \gls{mtl} network compared to our approach.
+We provide further qualitative evidence of this observation in Figure~\ref{fig:fig_disentanglement_for_auxiliary_task_discovery} of the Appendix.